Machine Generated Text: A Comprehensive Survey of Threat Models and Detection Methods: Threat Models

 Threat actors submitting AI-generated papers are typically either 1) academics attempting to inflate publication statistics, particularly when meeting a quota in order to maintain their position \cite{cabanac2021prevalence}; or 2) well-meaning researchers probing the publication standards of a potentially disreputable conference \cite{10.1145/1255175.1255220}.
 Capabilities of threat actors include usage of well-established tools such as SCIgen, or usage of more recent Transformer-based approaches that are promoted as ``scientific writing assistants" which can nevertheless be easily exploited to generate long articles of little substance \cite{10.1007/978-3-030-62327-2_27}.
 Mitigation measures should include flagging likely machine-authored publications using published approaches for detection of SCIgen articles \cite{labbe2013duplicate, cabanac2021prevalence}, as well as new detection approaches based on detection of Transformer generated text \cite{rodriguez-etal-2022-cross}.
 Human reviewers can more carefully review flagged articles to determine whether the article contains credible research, irrespective of the detection result.

-Questions around the acceptability of machine text within scientific writing may be a future area of discussion in academic disciplines.
+The acceptability of machine text within scientific writing is an active area of discussion in academic disciplines.
+The Association for Computational Linguistics has released a set of guidelines on the usage of AI writing assistance \cite{graber_okazaki_rogers_2023}.
 If the results published by a researcher are true and accurate, limited usage of a carefully guided NLG model may be considered acceptable by some publications.
 Research has been emerging that aims to differentiate between acceptable and unacceptable usage of NLG models in scientific writing \cite{https://doi.org/10.48550/arxiv.2209.03742}, which should be part of a broader ongoing social conversation on norms surrounding AI usage and disclosure.